Sk4524/Album-App/README.md

       npm install

       # Start the development server:
-      npm start
+      'npm start'

-Open your browser and go to http://localhost:3000 to access the app.
+Open your browser and go to [http://localhost:3000](http://localhost:3000) to access the app.

 How to Use
 View Albums: Upon launching the app, you'll see a list of existing albums (if any) with their titles, user IDs, and album IDs.